Majorization-Minimization-Based Levenberg--Marquardt Method for Constrained Nonlinear Least Squares: Majorization lemma and proposed method

-Condition \cref{eq: J Lip on X} is analogous to \cref{eq: nabla f Lip on Rd}, but requires the Jacobian matrix $J$, rather than the gradient $\nabla f$, to have a Lipschitz-like property.
-Condition \cref{eq: lam >= L||F_k||} requires a sufficiently large damping parameter, which corresponds to the condition $\eta \geq L_f$ for the GD method.
-Condition \cref{eq: m^k(x) <= m^k(x_k)} requires the point $x \in \mathcal X$ to be a solution to subproblem \eqref{eq: subproblem} that is at least as good as the current point $x_k \in \mathcal X$ in terms of the objective value, which seems to be a reasonable assumption for the MM method.
-We can obtain a point that satisfies \cref{eq: m^k(x) <= m^k(x_k)} by applying a suitable algorithm (e.g., a projected gradient method) to subproblem \eqref{eq: subproblem}.
-Unlike in the above majorization lemma of the GD method, the points $x,y \in \mathcal X$ in \cref{eq: J Lip on X} are restricted on the sublevel set $\mathcal S(x_k)$, which is the main reason condition \cref{eq: m^k(x) <= m^k(x_k)} is necessary.
+The assumption in \cref{eq: J Lip on X} is the Lipschitz continuity of $J$ and is analogous to the Lipschitz continuity of $\nabla f$, which is often used in the analysis of first-order methods. \Cref{eq: lam >= L||F_k||} requires a sufficiently large damping parameter, which corresponds to a sufficiently small step-size for first-order methods. \Cref{eq: m^k(x) <= m^k(x_k)} requires the point $x \in \mathcal X$ to be a solution that is at least as good as the current point $x_k \in \mathcal X$ in terms of the model function value.